 If you planted your crepe myrtles in a spot you now regret, you aren’t the only one.
 Crepe myrtles flower best in sun.
 Perhaps you chose a sunny site but now neighboring trees are throwing shade on the area.
 Or maybe the crepe myrtle just needs more space.

 Crepe myrtle transplanting involves essentially three steps.
-These are: digging a hole in an appropriate new site, digging out the rootball, and transplanting a crepe myrtle in the new spot.
+These are: digging a

 Before you get starting digging, you’ll want to figure out when to transplant crepe myrtle.
 The best possible time to start moving crepe myrtle is when the tree is dormant.
 That period runs from the time the tree loses its leaves to spring leaf break.